How to Install FFmpeg on Debian 13, 12 and 11

 The branch changes with your Debian release.
 Debian 13 reports 7.1.x, Debian 12 reports 5.1.x, and Debian 11 reports 4.3.x.

-Debian also installs the companion tools for probing and preview playback from the same package set:
+Debian also installs the companion tools for probing and preview playback from the same package set. ffprobe reads media metadata without converting the file, while ffplay is useful for a quick playback check on systems with a graphical session.

 command -v ffmpeg ffprobe ffplay